d

 • refreshing acidity

-Because the Koshu grape is naturally delicate, it highlights craftsmanship.
-That is why Yamanashi wine is often described as precise, refined, and deeply connected to Japanese culinary culture.
+Because the grape is naturally delicate, it highlights craftsmanship.
+That is one reason Yamanashi wine is often described as refined, precise, and well suited to Japanese food culture.

-Koshu Valley Wine: Katsunuma & Enzan in Yamanashi Prefecture
+Koshu Valley Wine: Katsunuma and Enzan in Yamanashi Prefecture

-These two areas are essential to the story of Yamanashi wine:
+These areas are central to the story of Yamanashi wine:

-• Enzan offers a mix of family wineries, vineyards, and classic countryside scenery.
+Enzan offers a mix of family-owned wineries, vineyards, and classic countryside scenery that helps visitors understand the local character of the region.

-Together, Katsunuma and Enzan represent the heart of the Koshu Valley wine region, and the best place in Japan to explore Koshu wine styles directly at the source.
+Together, Katsunuma and Enzan represent the heart of Koshu Valley wine and one of the best places in Japan to explore Japanese wine at the source.

-Because wineries are close together, visitors can discover a wide range of Koshu wine expressions in one day — including sparkling Koshu, barrel-aged Koshu, and unique blends that reflect each winery’s style.
+Because many wineries are relatively close together, visitors can discover a broad range of Yamanashi wine styles in one day, including sparkling Koshu, barrel-aged Koshu, Japanese reds, boutique blends, and winery-specific expressions that reflect different philosophies and approaches.

 What Does Koshu Wine Taste Like?

-Koshu is Japan’s signature white, and Koshu wine is best known for elegance rather than intensity.
-Compared to heavily aromatic whites, Koshu wine is typically restrained, balanced, and exceptionally food-friendly.
+Koshu is best known for elegance rather than intensity.
+Compared with more heavily aromatic or richer white wines, Koshu usually feels restrained, balanced, and exceptionally food-friendly.

 • crisp, refreshing acidity